IBM/ibm-licensing-operator/README.md

 For more information about the OpenShift Container Platform Security Context Constraints, see [Managing Security Context Constraints](https://docs.openshift.com/container-platform/4.3/authentication/managing-security-context-constraints.html).

 # ibm-licensing-operator for stand-alone IBM Containerized Software

-**Scenario: License Service for stand-alone IBM Containerized Software without IBM Cloud Paks**
+<b>Scenario: License Service for stand-alone IBM Containerized Software without IBM Cloud Paks</b>

 You can use the ibm-licensing-operator to install License Service on Kubernetes clusters for stand-alone IBM Containerized Software.
 You can use License Service to collect information about license usage of IBM containerized products.
 You can retrieve license usage data through a dedicated API call and generate an audit snapshot on demand.

 Use this scenario, only when you do not have IBM Cloud Platform Common Services or IBM Cloud Paks installed.

-## Supported platforms
+## Supported platforms for stand-alone IBM Containerized Software

 License Service is supported on all Kubernetes-orchestrated clouds on Linux x86_64.
 It was tested on the following systems:
 - Red Hat OpenShift Container Platform 3.11, 4.1, 4.2, 4.3 or newer